bdwilliamson/academic-kickstart/content/authors/admin/_index.md

 Carone](http://faculty.washington.edu/mcarone/about.html) and [Noah
 Simon](http://faculty.washington.edu/nrsimon/).

 I am interested in problems of high-dimensional data, data science, and statistical inference.
 In particular, I enjoy working on developing new methodology for addressing scientific questions using large and complex datasets, and appropriately quantifying uncertainty in the resulting estimates.
 I also enjoy working on problems involving how best to tell a story using data.
 I have been primarily motivated by applications in public health and medicine, but I am always open to collaborations on interesting problems in any area of research.

+I am also a member of the Hutch United Outreach Committee, and am committed to increasing equity, diversity, and inclusion in (bio)statistics and science more broadly.